 I used to give homework every night – especially to my advanced students.
 I wanted to push them.
 Instead, I stressed them out.
 They wanted so badly to be in the Top 10 at graduation that they would do whatever they needed to do in order to complete their assignments on time – even if that meant cheating.

-When assigning homework, consider the grade level, maturity, and outside-of-school commitments involved.
+When assigning homework, consider the at-home support, maturity, and outside-of-school commitments involved.
 Think about the kind of school and home balance you would want for your own children.
 Go with that.

 PROVIDE CLASS TIME